-MISO (Midcontinent Independent System Operator, Inc.): A FERC-approved ISO corporately independent of Xcel Energy and to whom Xcel Energy has turned over the operations authority of its transmission system.
-The MISO will operate much of the transmission system from Minnesota, Wisconsin, Iowa, Illinois, Pennsylvania, Kentucky, and Missouri.
+MISO (Midcontinent Independent System Operator, Inc.): A FERC-approved RTO to whom Xcel Energy has turned over the functional control of the NSP transmission system.
+The MISO operate the transmission system in a fifteen state area, including Minnesota, Wisconsin, North Dakota, South Dakota, Michigan and Iowa, plus portions of Illinois, Pennsylvania, Kentucky, and Missouri and other states.